Data Release Policies¶

 I Need To Remove My Public Study¶

 If your study is public and needs to be removed from public view on a permanent or temporary basis, you must contact our helpdesk and provide an explanation of the issue, along with the accession(s) to be suppressed.
+If your study needs to be re-released, you must provide a new release date as well, in order to temporarily suppress the study.
 A curator will assess the request and carry it out if deemed suitable.
 Information about circumstances in which suppression will be considered can be found in our Data Availability Policy.
 Please note that data that is made public for even a short time may be used by downstream services which we do not control.

 If your suppression will be temporary, please provide a new release date when you contact us.